 - Getting baby to fall asleep unaided.
 Gabe was typically nursed to drowsiness and then rocked to sleep in his bassinet each night before he went down.

 - Multiple night waking.
 Once asleep, Gabe could get a single 3-4 hour stretch of sleep, followed by 4-6 wakes, nurses, and rocks where he managed to sleep for 1-2 hour stretches.
 Gabe was also typically unable to fall back asleep unaided.

 - Nanny challenges.
 Lisa and Dan worried getting their nanny on board with sleep training in the crib could be a challenge because she might not be as inclined to take direction from them.

 - Short naps that only happened in the stroller or bjorn.
 Lisa and Dan never knew when to have Gabe’s naps, and they frequently happened on the go in the stroller or bjorn.
 He also only had short naps that lasted an average of 20 minutes.

-Upon connecting with their Dream Baby Sleep consultant, Xan, Lisa and Dan were given a tailored program and were walked through the process, checking in with Xan every step of the way and receiving feedback for next steps over a two-week period.
+Upon connecting with their Dream Baby Sleep consultant, Lisa, and Dan were given a tailored program and were walked through the process, checking in with their consultant every step of the way and receiving feedback for next steps over a two-week period.

-By the end of the program, Gabe was only waking once a night for a feed, at most two, and had learned the tools he needed to put himself to sleep.
+By the end of the program, Gabe’s night waking had shown a dramatic reduction from 6 times a night to only once a night for a feed, at most two, and had learned the tools he needed to put himself to sleep.
 Napping also dramatically improved, from short 20-minute, spontaneous naps to 3 regular naps per day.
 The first nap is now at least an hour long, and the first or second nap are over 2 hours, sometimes even 3.